 Hematohm by Ohm Force

 In its essence, Hematohm by Ohm Force is a versatile plugin that contains a number of different effects.
 However, the main effect I want to talk about in this tutorial is frequency shifter.
-A device which raises or lowers the frequency of an input signal.
+This device raises or lowers the frequency of an input signal.
 It does this using a complex amplitude modulation like technique.
 Unlike the pitch shifter, the frequency shifter does not preserve the harmonic relationships between the various tones and harmonics in the input signal.
 Because of this, sounds processed by a frequency shifter start to sound very unnatural with only a small amount of shift.
-This effect is great for build-ups which are heavily involved in Psy Trance genres, so in the next tutorial, I will apply it on the kick drum.
+This effect is excellent for build-ups which are heavily involved in Psy Trance genres, so in the next tutorial, I will apply it on the kick drum.

 Here is a short Psy Trance sequence that I have previously made in SoundBridge.
 Let’s hear how it sounds.